Demographic History and English Culture

 Associate Professor of English

 My work also examines connections between economic and literary history.
-My first book, Writing at the Origin of Capitalism (Oxford) attempted to synthesize the findings of book history and early modern English economic history to show how market centralization shaped the production and circulation of books and manuscripts.
-I have an ongoing interest in the intersection of book history and the economy, including price history, the market for popular and elite literature (ballads versus folios), and the relationship between class and genre.
+My first book, Writing at the Origin of Capitalism (Oxford) attempted to synthesize book history with the history of the transition to a capitalist economy to show how market centralization shaped the production and circulation of books and manuscripts.
+I have an ongoing interest in the intersection of literary history and the economy, including the sociology of authorship, the relationship between class and genre, and Marxist and historical materialist approaches to literary history.

 In my scholarship and teaching on poetry and poetics, I am currently particularly interested in prosody, rhyme, and metaphor.
-We badly need new taxonomies of formal and stylistic elements that will allow us to draw more precise discriminations between the use of different devices.
 I also enjoy considering long literary histories, from the ancient world to the present, and welcome conversations with students at any level who share that interest.

 Unless otherwise indicated, scholarly articles published by Duke faculty members are made available here with a CC-BY-NC (Creative Commons Attribution Non-Commercial) license, as enabled by the Duke Open Access Policy.
 If you wish to use the materials in ways not already permitted under CC-BY-NC, please consult the copyright owner.
 Other materials are made available here through the author’s grant of a non-exclusive license to make their work openly accessible.